boazbk/crypto/lec_01_introduction.md

 [encryptiondef](){.ref}  says nothing about security and does not rule out trivial "encryption" schemes such as the scheme $E_k(m) = m$ that simply outputs the plaintext as is.
 Defining security is tricky, and we'll take it one step at a time, but lets start by pondering what is secret and what is not.
-A priori we are thinking of an attacker Eve that simply sees the ciphertext $y=E_k(x)$ and does not know anything on how it was generated.
+A priori we are thinking of an attacker Eve that simply sees the ciphertext $c=E_k(m)$ and does not know anything on how it was generated.
 So, it does not know the details of $E$ and $D$, and certainly does not know the secret key $k$.
 However, many of the troubles past cryptosystems went through was caused by them relying on "security through obscurity"--- trusting that the fact their _methods_ are not known to their enemy will protect them from being broken.
 This is a faulty assumption - if you reuse a method again and again (even with a different key each time) then eventually your adversaries will figure out what you are doing.
 And if Alice and Bob meet frequently in a secure location to decide on a new method, they might as well take the opportunity to exchange their secret messages..